ACLU Alaska Foundation Scholarship

 Joan Hamilton Scholarship

 The Joan Hamilton Scholarship is offering up to $2500.00 per academic year to students in undergraduate, graduate, and vocational studies students.
 Applications will be accepted from college and vocational students, as well as high school seniors.
-Applications are by 4:00 p.m. on Monday, December 12, 2016.
+The application deadline is typically in December.

 Mat-Su Health Foundation Scholarship